Stock Menu Stock Issues Spinoff Shares Stock Decoder Where is my stock? Unclaimed property Admins and Brokers Cost Basis Taxes Index of Stock Pages

 HPE Micro Focus ("Seattle SpinCo") Spinoff - Summary

 This is supplemental information for our Stock Recovery Process.
-If you haven't gone through the previous steps to determine which of six HP-related stocks you should have, start here: Employee Stock
+If you haven't gone through the previous steps to determine which HP-related stocks you should have, start here: Employee Stock

 Website operated by volunteers.
 Not officially endorsed or supported.
 Comments: email@example.com